Travel Vaccines and Advice for the Republic of the Congo

 Proof of yellow fever vaccination is also required for entry to the Republic of the Congo.

-What is the Climate Like in the Republic of the Congo?
+What Is the Climate Like in the Republic of the Congo?

 The Republic of the Congo tends to have a tropical climate.
 From June to October, the climate tends to be hot and dry, while the rainy season comes March through June.
 The recommended time to visit the Congo is June through September, when it’s drier.